Robowflex: Robot Motion Planning with MoveIt Made Easy

-\paragraph{\ros Parameters} Many \ros programs use and rely on the parameter server, a distributed key-value store available to any \ros program.
-As a result, it is sometimes difficult to have multiple programs running simultaneously that might require similarly named parameters, leading to issues with managing proper namespaces.
-By default, \rbw creates an anonymous namespace so that many instances of \rbw code can run on a \ros system simultaneously.
-Moreover, there are helpful functions for loading \yaml files onto the parameter server, something that is typically only available through the \ros launch interface, making it easy to have scripts load their necessary information.
+\paragraph{\ros Parameters} Many \ros programs rely on the parameter server, a distributed key-value store available in \ros.
+As a result, it is sometimes difficult to have multiple programs running simultaneously that require similar parameters, leading to issues with managing namespaces.
+By default, \rbw uses an anonymous namespace so that many instances of \rbw code can simultaneously run.
+Moreover, there is support to load \yaml files onto the parameter server, which is typically only available through \ros launch, making it easy to have scripts load their parameters.

-There are many other useful \io features such as reading and writing \ros bag files, \textsc{hdf5} files, and converting between various transformation representations.
+There is also support for \ros bag files, \textsc{hdf5} files, various transformation representations, and others.